glandium/allocator_api/README.md

 ## Differences with nightly rust

-The code was copied from the rust repository as of 1caaafdce7871bc2816c9f42a14fd9262eda4037, with #[stable] and #[unstable] annotations removed.
+The code was copied from the rust repository as of a4d899b4a1248f885563e241fa56fe9f69616dc2, with #[stable] and #[unstable] annotations removed.

-In the alloc module (corresponding to core::alloc), the `oom` function infinitely loops instead of calling `core::intrinsics::abort`, which is not stable.
-Implementations of the trait should override `oom` to handle the situation more appropriately.
+In the alloc module (corresponding to parts of both core::alloc and std::alloc), the `oom` function infinitely loops instead of calling `core::intrinsics::abort`, which is not stable.
+Users of this crate should use `set_oom_hook` to set their own oom function that aborts in the right way (in non-no_std cases, one can use `process::abort()`).
 The `Opaque` type is an empty enum instead of an (not yet stable) extern type.

 In the raw_vec module (corresponding to alloc::raw_vec), `RawVec` uses `NonNull` instead of `Unique`.